How to greet new subscribers with a welcome email or series

 Once you’ve got your welcome email or series established, what else are you going to send your new subscriber?
 Never be stumped — watch our 15 must-have newsletters course.

-Go to the next level with an automated welcome series
+Go to the next level with an automated welcome email series

 Over time, one automated email message racks up purchases.
 A sequence of messages is even better.

-A welcome email series will always perform financially better than a single welcome message, simply because you’re gaining greater visibility with your subscribers and producing more opportunities for them to convert.
+A welcome email series will always perform financially better than a single welcome email, simply because you’re gaining greater visibility with your subscribers and producing more opportunities for them to convert.

-Kick things off by showing your best sellers and customer favorites.
+Kick things off by showing your top products and customer favorites.
 Let your customers do the talking by sharing their reviews.
 You’re building trust, remember, which spirals into brand admiration and pays dividends like customer retention.

 Use the space to feature your products and the value they bring.
 You may also want to introduce your product lines since your audience might not be familiar with everything you sell.

-When to send: immediately after the email subscription is received
+When to send: immediately after the email subscriber signs up

 Cozy Earth uses a portion of its welcome email to draw attention to its repeated designation as an Oprah Winfrey favorite.
 I’d promote the endorsement from such an influential woman, too!
 Not only that, but the inclusion shows the brand’s range of offerings.